ilikenwf/apt-fast/README.md

 MIRRORS=( 'http://archive.ubuntu.com/ubuntu, http://de.archive.ubuntu.com/ubuntu, http://ftp.halifax.rwth-aachen.de/ubuntu, http://ftp.uni-kl.de/pub/linux/ubuntu, http://mirror.informatik.uni-mannheim.de/pub/linux/distributions/ubuntu/' )
 ```

-*NOTE:* To use any mirrors you may have in sources.list or sources.list.d you will need to add them to the apt-fast.conf mirror list as well!
+*NOTE:* To use any mirrors you may have in `sources.list` or `sources.list.d`, you will need to add them to the `apt-fast.conf` mirror list as well!

 ### Maximum connections ###
 ```sh
 _MAXNUM=5
 ```
-Set to maximum number of connections aria2c uses.
+Set to the maximum number of connections aria2c uses.

 ### Maximum connections per server ###
 ```sh
 _MAXCONPERSRV=10
 ```
-Set to maximum number of connections per server aria2c uses.
+Set to the maximum number of connections per server aria2c uses.

 ### Maximum connections per file ###
 ```sh
 _SPLITCON=8
 ```
-Set to maximum number of connections per file aria2c uses.
+Set to the maximum number of connections per file aria2c uses.

 ### File split size ###
 ```sh
 _MINSPLITSZ=1M
 ```
-Set to size of each split piece.
+Set to the size of each split piece.
 Possible values: 1M-1024M

 ### Piece selection algorithm ###
 ```sh
 _PIECEALGO=default
 ```
-Set to piece selection algorithm to use.
-Possible values: default, inorder, geom
+Set to the piece selection algorithm to use.
+Possible values: `default`, `inorder`, `geom`

 ### Downloadmanager file ###
 ```sh
 DLLIST='/tmp/apt-fast.list'
 ```
-Location of aria2c input file, used to download the packages with options and checksums.
+Location of the aria2c input file, used to download the packages with options and checksums.

 ### Downloadmanager command ###